 Rate.
-The rate for each dumpster/trailer permit shall be $4.00 per equivalent parking space per day, whether such space is metered, unmetered, marked, or unmarked, whether on the street or in an alley (excluding Sundays or holidays).
+The rate for each dumpster/trailer permit shall be $10.00 per equivalent parking space per day, whether such space is metered, unmetered, marked, or unmarked, whether on the street or in an alley (excluding Sundays or holidays).

 Permit issuing and posting.
-The Mobility Services Department shall collect permit fees and issue dumpster/trailer permits upon approval.
+The Transportation Services Department shall collect permit fees and issue dumpster/trailer permits upon approval.
 Any contractor or other person placing a refuse dumpster, trailer, or other vehicle or structure on public property shall first obtain a dumpster/trailer permit and shall display said

 permit in clear view on or near the permitted vehicle or structure.